Supportive Ankle Booties for Toddlers – Improve Foot Posture and Walking Gait

 Key Features

-• You can order the shoe style SRT Elliot by Stride Rite on Amazon or Zappos
+• Order the shoe style SRT Elliot by Stride Rite on Amazon or Zappos

 • Available in medium, wide, and extra wide widths

-• I suggest that you get this shoe a whole size larger than your child’s current foot size
+• Sizing tip: I recommend ordering one full size larger than your child’s current foot length

 Supportive Adidas high-top shoe for kids with Velcro.